 Additional expenditures in case of emergency

-Your Guide for Event Planning
+Your Guide to Event Planning

 A quick list of strategies and steps to take when

-5. Secure a the right date and time
+5. Secure the right date and time

 Your food festival venue and date can significantly affect the planning timeline and turn up for your event.

 Before settling on any venue, you need to make sure that it suits the event’s aim, caters to your target audience, and whether it can help you meet the overall goals of the event.